Theory of functional principal component analysis for discretely observed data: Introduction

-An intrinsic difference between estimating the diverging and fixed number of eigenfunctions lies in the infinite-dimensional nature of functional data.
-Specifically, the decaying eigenvalues make it challenging in analyzing the eigenfunctions with diverging index, which yields all the existing techniques failed.
-Moreover, the perturbation results used in \cite{hall2007methodology} and \cite{dou2012estimation} are facilitated by the cross-sectional sample covariance, which reduces each term in the perturbation series to the FPC scores.
-This virtue no longer exists when the trajectories are observed at discrete time points, and a summability issue occurs due to the estimation bias, see Section \ref{sec:preli} for further elaboration.
-Combination of smoothness and infinite dimensionality reveals the elevated difficulties in estimating a diverging number of eigenfunctions, which remains an open problem in FDA.
+The distinction between estimating {a diverging number and a fixed number of eigenfunctions} is rooted in the infinite-dimensional nature of functional data.
+Analyzing eigenfunctions with diverging indices {presents challenges} due to the decaying eigenvalues.
+For fully observed data, the cross-sectional sample covariance based on {the} true functions facilitates the {application} of perturbation results, as shown in prior work \citep{hall2007methodology, dou2012estimation}.
+This approach simplifies each term in the perturbation series to the principal component scores.
+However, when the trajectories are observed at discrete time points, this virtue no longer exists, {leading to a summability issue arising from the estimation bias and decaying eigenvalues.} {This renders existing techniques invalid and remains an unresolved problem; see Section \ref{sec:preli} for further elaboration.}